 Well-informed adult interventions can successfully stop bullying in its tracks.
 This requires accurate policies & procedures that are consistently implemented.

-As uncomfortable as it may be for adults to accept, children who bully are aware that it hurts, they are aware it is wrong (hence the lies and deception that inevitably accompanies their behaviour), and are motivated by their victim’s distress.
+As uncomfortable and troubling as it may be for adults to accept, children who bully are aware that they are hurting and humiliating their targeted peer, and are motivated by their distress.
 For this reason, only adult interventions can stop bullying.
-It is a discipline issue, not an interpersonal one.
+Bullying is a discipline issue, not an interpersonal one - the victim is not responsible for the acts of peers over whom they have no control.

 The South African Schools Act (SASA) and the Basic Education Laws Amendment Act (BELA), together with the Constitution and various other legislation, all prohibit bullying.
 Schools have a legal mandate to protect learners from harm on school property - and this includes protection from abusive peers.